 Condition Overview

 Managing thyroid nodules is what we do all day, everyday, at the Russell Center.
 Thyroid nodules are lumps or growths within the thyroid gland, which is located at the base of the neck.
-They are relatively common, particularly in older adults (up to 80% of older adults in North American have a thyroid nodule!), and can be either benign (non-cancerous) or malignant (cancerous).
+They are relatively common, particularly in older adults (up to 80% of older adults in North American have a thyroid nodule), and can be either benign (non-cancerous) or malignant (cancerous).
 Most thyroid nodules are benign, with only a small percentage (5-15%) being malignant.
 They can vary in size from very small to quite large, and may be solid or filled with fluid (cystic).

-Patients with thyroid nodules are often asymptomatic, and the nodules are frequently discovered incidentally during routine physical exams or imaging studies performed for other reasons.
-When symptoms do occur, they may include a palpable lump in the neck, difficulty swallowing (dysphagia), difficulty breathing (dyspnea), hoarseness, and sometimes pain.
-Large nodules can cause visible swelling in the neck.
-Sometimes, nodules can be overactive and cause symptoms due to too much thyroid hormone.
+Patients with thyroid nodules often don't know that they have them, and the nodules are frequently discovered almost by accident.
+When patients have symptoms, it is common to feel a lump in the neck, have difficulty swallowing (dysphagia), difficulty breathing (dyspnea), hoarseness, and sometimes pain.
+Large nodules can even cause visible swelling in the neck.

 Diagnosis of thyroid nodules involves a combination of physical examination, ultrasound imaging, and fine-needle aspiration biopsy (FNAB) to determine the nature of the nodule.
 Blood tests to measure thyroid function, such as TSH, T3, and T4 levels, can help assess whether the nodule is associated with abnormal thyroid function.
+Most people with thyroid nodules and even thyroid cancer will have normal thyroid labs.

 Treatment Options